tbroyer/gradle-apt-plugin/README.md

     apt {
       // whether generated sources dirs are added as generated sources root addGeneratedSourcesDirs = true
-      // whether the apt and testApt dependencies are added as module dependencies addAptDependencies = true
+      // whether the annotationProcessor/apt and testAnnotationProcessor/testApt dependencies are added as module dependencies addAptDependencies = true

       // The following are mostly internal details; you shouldn't ever need to configure them.